Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Business anomalies: Sudden drops in conversion rate, unusual patterns in customer behavior, unexpected traffic sources.

-The system learns what "normal" looks like from your historical data and flags deviations in real-time.
-Alerts go to the right people with context about what's abnormal and potential causes.
+The system learns what "normal" looks like from your historical data and flags deviations in real time.
+Alerts go to the right people with context on what's abnormal and the likely causes.

 Consider a misconfigured promotion that's giving 50% off instead of 5% off.
 Anomaly detection using techniques like those outlined in NIST's anomaly detection research could catch this within minutes of it going live.
 The alert fires because conversion rate jumped abnormally while average order value dropped.
 That kind of early warning could save significant margin that would otherwise evaporate before anyone noticed.